authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 BIMI-Location: Header telling the MUA where to get the BIMI logo from.
 This is formed by combining the 'l' and 'z' values from the BIMI DNS record.

+v: BIMI version (plain-text; REQUIRED).
+Only acceptable value is BIMI1

+l: location of the BIMI logo.
+Inserted by the MTA after parsing through the BIMI DNS record and performing the required checks.

 If the BIMI-Location header already exists, it MUST be either stripped off, or renamed.

 Example end-to-end flow